 - Provide leadership and oversight of youth homelessness events such as the RHY Walk & Rally and the youth-focused Point in Time Count.

-- Capacity Building: Utilize evidence-based practices and other data-informed practices to increase the knowledge-base of both youth and adult providers to include increased cultural humility.
+- Capacity Building: Utilize evidence-based practices, best practices, emerging practices, and other data-informed practices to increase the knowledge base of both youth and adult providers to provide services that are based in cultural humility.

 - Include helpful resources and data on the website.